Idiopathic Intracranial Hypertension

 Symptoms of idiopathic intracranial hypertension can resemble those of a brain tumor or another medical condition.
 Contact a medical professional if you are experiencing symptoms.

-Treatments for Idiopathic Intracranial Hypertension
+Idiopathic Intracranial Hypertension Treatments

 The first line of treatment for idiopathic intracranial hypertension is weight loss.
 This is often curative, but medications may be used to lower pressure during the weight loss process.
+One of these medications is called acetazolamide (Diamox), which lowers production of spinal fluid in the brain.
+Preventive and acute headache treatment will also be utilized if necessary.

 In rare cases, surgery may be needed.
 Surgical interventions, such as the placement of a shunt, are reserved for people who have rapid vision loss or whose pressure/headaches are not helped by medications and weight loss.